 Your surgeon may perform a partial hip replacement (hemiarthroplasty) if there is concern that your hip will not heal well using one of the procedures above.
 Hemiarthroplasty replaces the ball part of your hip joint.

 Why the Procedure Is Performed

-If a hip fracture is not treated, you may need to stay in a chair or bed.
+If a hip fracture is not treated, you may need to stay in a chair or bed for a few months until the fracture is healed.
 This can lead to life-threatening medical problems, especially if you are older.
 Surgery is often recommended because of these risks.